mjbarnes/git-tutorial/Readme.md

 ## Git Basics Homework
-Go to http://www.codeschool.com and take their try git, http://try.github.com, course.
+Go to [CodeSchool.com](http://www.codeschool.com "CodeSchool.com") and login with your GitHub account.
+After you have signed in take the [Try Git](http://try.github.com "Try Git") course.
 Upon completion of the try git course Code School will give you access to level 1 of their Git Real course.
 Play level one for some extra practice.

 # Working with remote repositories